tiprankstipranks

 Breaches of our information systems and cyberattacks could compromise our intellectual property and cause significant damage to our business and reputation.

 We maintain sensitive data on our information systems and the networks of third-party providers, including intellectual property, financial data and proprietary or confidential business information relating to our business, customers, suppliers, and business partners.
 We also produce networking equipment solutions and software used by network operators to ensure security and reliability in their management and transmission of data.
 Our customers, particularly those in regulated industries, are increasingly focused on the security features of our technology solutions.
 Maintaining the security of information sensitive to us and our business partners is critical to our business and reputation.
 We rely upon several internal business processes and information systems to support key operations and financial functions, and the efficient operation of these processes and systems is critical.
 Companies are increasingly subjected to cyberattacks and other attempts to gain unauthorized access.
 Specifically, our network and storage applications and those systems and applications maintained by our third-party providers may be targeted by cyberattacks or potentially breached due to operator error, fraudulent activity, or other system disruptions.
 Furthermore, we, our employees and some of our third-party Service Providers have been, and anticipate continuing to be, the targets of various cybersecurity threats.
 These include hacking attacks, social engineering schemes such as "phishing," and business email compromise attacks, wherein attackers impersonate company executives or colleagues in emails to trick employees into transferring funds or revealing sensitive information.
 Our information systems are designed to reflect industry standards and are engineered to reduce downtime in the event of power outages, weather or climate events and cybersecurity issues.
 To date, these threats have not had a significant effect on our financial condition or operational results; however, we cannot ensure that future cybersecurity threats might not have a material impact on our business.
 Unauthorized access to or disclosure of our information could compromise our intellectual property and expose sensitive business information.
+Additionally, a significant failure or other compromise of our systems due to these issues could result in significant remediation costs, disrupt business operations, and divert management attention, which could result in harm to our business reputation, operating results, financial condition, and cash flows.
 These risks, as well as the number and frequency of cybersecurity events globally, may also be heightened during times of geopolitical tension or instability between countries.
-For example, a number of recent cybersecurity events have been alleged to have originated from the ongoing military conflict in Ukraine and in the Israel/Hamas war.
-Further, continued increases in legislation and regulation from a variety of international, federal and state authorities regarding cybersecurity incidents, including risk assessment, notification obligations, regulatory reporting and other requirements, could subject us to additional liability and reputational harm.
-We carry cybersecurity insurance policies meant to limit our risk and exposure should one of these cybersecurity issues occur.
-However, a significant failure or other compromise of our systems due to these issues could result in significant remediation costs, disrupt business operations, and divert management attention, which could result in harm to our business reputation, operating results, financial condition, and cash flows.
+For example, a number of recent cybersecurity events have been alleged to have originated from the ongoing conflicts in Ukraine and the Middle East.
+Further, we have incurred, and will continue to incur, expenses to comply with cybersecurity, privacy, and data protection standards and protocols imposed by law, regulation, industry standards and contractual obligations.
+Continued increases in legislation and regulation from a variety of international, federal and state authorities regarding cybersecurity incidents, including risk assessment, notification obligations, regulatory reporting and other requirements, could increase our cost of compliance and could subject us to additional liability and reputational harm.
+And while we may be entitled to damages if our third-party providers fail to satisfy their security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.
+Additionally, while we have purchased cybersecurity insurance, there are no assurances that the coverage would be adequate in relation to any incurred losses or not subject to any exclusions.
+Moreover, as cyberattacks increase in frequency and magnitude, we may be unable to obtain cybersecurity insurance in amounts and on terms we view as adequate for our operations.
 For information on our cybersecurity risk management, strategy and governance, see Part I, Item 1C of this report.

 Technology - Risk 1